ronjj/PythonScripts/fixGerst/README.md

-Problem: PDF documents in my German class were horizontal
+Problem: PDF documents in my German class were horizontal.

-Solution: Create GUI to select PDF and automatically rotate it to make reading easier
+Solution: Create GUI to select PDF and automatically rotate it to make reading easier.

 Technologies and Libraries:
 - Language(s): Python